-- Students are entitled to resit failed assessment items for any module that is awarded a fail grade. - Reassessment items that are passed are capped at D-. - If a student is unsuccessful in the reassessment, they have the right to retake the module (or, in some circumstances, take an alternative module); the module grade for a re-taken module is capped at D-. - A student who fails 60 credits or more after exhausting all reassessment opportunities may be required to withdraw from the University. - A student will be notified of the reassessment opportunities in the results notification issued via the secure student portal (SOLE).
+- Students are entitled to resit failed assessment items for any module that is awarded a fail grade. - Reassessment items that are passed are capped at D-. - If a student is unsuccessful in the reassessment, they have the right to retake the module (or, in some circumstances, take an alternative module); the module grade for a re-taken module is capped at D-.
+This provision does not apply to students studying under an apprenticeship for EPA module MACP4017; apprentices are limited to two assessment opportunities only. - A student who fails 60 credits or more after exhausting all reassessment opportunities may be required to withdraw from the University. - A student will be notified of the reassessment opportunities in the results notification issued via the secure student portal (SOLE).
 It is the student's responsibility to be aware of and comply with any reassessments.